Programme of Events for 2025

 Where and when we meet

-We meet on the second Thursday of every month in Chieveley Village Hall where we enjoy an interesting programme of talks and also take time to socialise.
+We meet on the second Wednesday afternoon of every month in Chieveley Village Hall where we enjoy an interesting programme of talks and also take time to socialise.
 In addition we have other activities and trips from time to time ranging from picnics, theatre visits, walks and more besides.

 Where possible we support village events, if only to make cups of tea.